 - Inappropriate or intense feelings of anger

 - Feeling of emptiness or loss of sense of self

 - Stress-related paranoia

 - Fear of abandonment whether real or imagined

 These symptoms impact individuals’ ability to function and interact with others on a daily basis.
 It can be very distressing for those affected as well as those around them.

 Challenges related to personality disorders can leave individuals more susceptible to co- occurring disorders such as addiction.
 One might turn to substance use as a way to overcome symptoms and try to maintain a more normal life.
 Drugs or alcohol may allow them to feel more calm and focused, improve self-esteem and confidence, and be more flexible to change.
 Some people may also get involved in substance use as a way to try to forget about their problems and the impact of a personality disorder on their life.

-Dual Diagnosis: Personality Disorder and Addiction
+Co-Occurring Disorders: Personality Disorder and Addiction

 According to research by the National Institute of Mental Health (NAMI), approximately nine percent of adults in the United States are affected by personality disorders.
 Furthermore, 33 percent of respondents who had a personality disorder were also treated for a mental health disorder or substance use.

 Mental health plays an integral role in overall health as well as recovery from addiction.
 It is important for individuals to receive treatment that is tailored to their unique needs, meaning personality disorders or other mental concerns are treated concurrently with substance use disorders.
 Understanding the impact that each has on the other and how to effectively manage symptoms and reduce risk of relapse is essential.
 Co-occurring disorders treatment (also known as dual diagnosis treatment) supports clients in working through the personal challenges they face and developing a treatment plan that fits their needs and goals.